Geek teams on two continents write poverty-breaking apps for Kenya

 A panel of judges will choose a winning idea for testing in January by the Toronto-based charity Free the Children, which has education, healthcare and agriculture projects in 18 remote villages in Kenya's Maasai Mara region.

-"What's really unique about it (the hackathon) is it's specifically going to be developing SMS app technology," said Toronto-based Sarah MacIndoe, Free The Children's director of international programmes.
+"What's really unique about it (the hackathon) is it's specifically going to be developing SMS app technology," said Toronto-based Sarah MacIndoe, Free The Children's director of international programs.

 The focus on implementation is what attracted iHub.
 "In the past we've had experiences where solutions from hackathons just remain hackathon solutions," said Karijo.